 Naturally, scholars of antiquity have not discussed the political aspects or cultural implications of the work of Rosen-Zvi and Ophir.
 The two most important responses were written by a scholar of religion with a popular blog and a rabbi with a prominent public profile, and both were published in the popular press.
 Dr. Tomer Persico considers just the English volume and so could not respond to the claims of the Hebrew book, which was published several years after his article appeared.
-It’s Persico’s position that despite the burden of the goy, the Jewish world of today is liberating itself from the Jew-goy binary, in stark contrast to the claim of Ophir and Rosen-Zvi in their Hebrew volume.
-Persico claims that the nation-state erodes the halakhic aspect of the goy discourse.
+Persico argues that despite the burden of the rabbinic goy, the Jewish world of today is liberating itself from the Jew-goy binary, in stark contrast to the claim of Ophir and Rosen-Zvi in their Hebrew volume.
+Persico claims that the modern nation-state erodes the halakhic aspect of the goy discourse.
 In the United States, Jews see themselves as full partners in the great liberal project, and the high rate of intermarriage is a confirmation and realization of this recognition.
 In Israel, according to Persico, there is a return to the biblical world, in which various groups are accepted as part of the nation in proportion to their own feeling of partnership in the national project.
-The wider public, therefore, is not ready to accept the possibility that soldiers of the IDF who are not halakhically Jewish may not be buried together with their comrades in a Jewish cemetery.
+The wider public, therefore, is not ready to accept the possibility that soldiers of the IDF who are not halakhically Jewish may not be buried together with their comrades in a Jewish military cemetery.